 But the best part?
 A policyholder doesn’t have to die to collect the cash value of the policy.
 By surrendering the policy and terminating the coverage, a policyholder will receive the cash value immediately.
 And depending on how long you’ve been paying premiums, and how much they’ve grown, that could be larger than the death benefit itself.
 For some people this makes sense by providing additional diversification in their investment portfolio.

-Hopefully by now it’s pretty obvious that when financially preparing for the future, life insurance offers numerous options and flexibility for people in all different circumstances.
+Hopefully by now it’s pretty obvious that when financially preparing for the future, life insurance offers numerous options and flexibility for people in all different circumstances, including final expense life insurance.
 When people start their financial plan, they shouldn’t overlook Single Premium Life Insurance (SPL).

 When people think of life insurance, they may only think of the tax-free cash benefit that’s paid when the policyholder dies.
 But there are a number of financial benefits that permanent life insurance offers, especially when it comes to taxes.
 And that can make life insurance an important part of financial planning.